CppMicroServices/rfcs/text/0009-ManifestCacheService.md

    * @param  bundleLocation the location of the bundle for which to retrieve the manifest.
    *         the value of location is the same as that passed in to
    *         BundleContext::InstallBundles().
-   * @return an r-value reference to an AnyMap suitable for moving into the
+   * @return an optional reference to an AnyMap containing the manifest for the bundleLocation, */ std::optional<std::reference_wrapper<AnyMap>> manifestForBundle(std::string const& bundleLocation) noexcept = 0;
-   *         BundleRegistry, either populated, or if not present in the cache,
-   *         empty.
-   */
-  AnyMap&& manifestForBundle(std::string const& bundleLocation) noexcept = 0;
 };
 ```